dotnet/docs/docs/ai/tutorials/tutorial-ai-vector-search.md

 ## Explore the app

 When you run the app for the first time, it connects to Azure Cosmos DB and reports that there are no recipes available yet.
-To begin, follow the steps displayed by the app.
+Follow the steps displayed by the app to begin the core workflow.

-1. Select **Upload Documents to Cosmos DB:** and hit enter.
-This option reads documents from the local project and uploads the JSON files to the Cosmos DB NoSQL account.
+1. Select **Upload recipe(s) to Cosmos DB** and hit enter.
+This command reads documents from the local project and uploads the JSON files to the Cosmos DB account.

     The code from the _Utility.cs_ class parses the local JSON files: